G-Madhuri/JS-projects/README.md

 HTML: For structuring the game layout
 CSS: For styling the game board and elements
 JavaScript: For implementing game logic and interactions

+**Usage**
+.
+Open the index.html file in your web browser.
+.
+The game board will appear with empty cells.
+.
+Click on a cell to make a move.
+.
+Player X and Player O will alternate turns automatically.
+.
+The game will display a message when there is a winner or a draw.

+**Acknowledgments**
+Thanks to MDN Web Docs for providing helpful documentation and tutorials.
+Inspired by the classic Rock Paper Scissors game.